 UX stands for User Experience — the totality of how a person feels when interacting with a product or system.
 UX design is the practice of deliberately shaping that experience: researching how people actually use products, identifying where they struggle, designing solutions, testing those solutions, and iterating based on what works.
 It sits at the intersection of psychology, design, and engineering.

-UX design is often confused with UI design (User Interface design), which focuses specifically on visual elements — colours, typography, layout.
-UI is a component of UX, but UX is broader: it includes the entire user journey, the information architecture that determines how content is organised, the copy that guides users through processes, and the overall logic of how a system works.
+UX design is often confused with UI design (User Interface design), which focuses specifically on visual elements — colors, typography, layout.
+UI is a component of UX, but UX is broader: it includes the entire user journey, the information architecture that determines how content is organized, the copy that guides users through processes, and the overall logic of how a system works.
 A product can have beautiful UI and terrible UX; it can also have dated visual design and excellent UX.
 The two are related but distinct.

 The Business Case Is Overwhelming